khirsch/ping-pong/README.md

 ## Specifications ##

-* The program only accepts numerical inputs from 1 to 100.
+* The program only accepts numerical inputs.
 Letters and punctuation are ignored.
   * Example Input: "!"
   * Example Output: ""